majdalkilany/learning-journal/Read: 03.md

 **when we run the command gitremot -v we can see all the URLs next to their corresponding short names**

+### what i learn in lab03
 we learn the difference between the get and get hub and how they connected and how we do thes i will try to summer in the following steps in command line

 *  pwd
 * ls
 * git clone URLs for tje repo
 * cd file name
 * code .
 * git status
 * git add file name.md
 * git commit -m " my message"